|Plans||Shared, WordPress, VPS & Reseller|

 A bit faster – but in the same ballpark – especially given the variance that can happen with TTFB tests.
 And of course, if you have a good server setup, you can do even more (with GreenGeeks Hosting or any other fast hosting company).
 For example, here’s my TTFB test with an optimized InMotion server.

-Overall, GreenGeeks Hosting excels in one of their main claims to fame – speed & performance.
+Overall, GreenGeeks Hosting excels in one of its main claims to fame – speed & performance.
 If that’s your priority, then they are certainly in the running with other direct competitors.

 Company Structure & Mission